-a.
-Download and install the command-line SetACL utility.
+- a.
+Download and install the command-line SetACL utility. - b.

-b.
 From the command-line, change to the directory where the SetACL utility is installed, and execute this command:

-SetACL.exe -on "servicename" -ot srv -actn ace -ace "n:\domain\serviceuser;p:start\stop"

-where the following elements are defined as follows:
+SetACL.exe -on "<servicename>" -ot srv -actn ace -ace "n:\<domain>\<serviceuser>;p:start_stop" where the following elements are defined as follows:

-- servicename is the name of the installed Imadmin service. - domain is the domain to which the user belongs. - serviceuser is the user under which the lmadmin service is intended to run. - 4.
+- servicename is the name of the installed lmadmin service. - domain is the domain to which the user belongs. - serviceuser is the user under which the lmadmin service is intended to run. - 4.
 To designate the Service User, navigate to the Windows Services console (for example, on some Windows platforms, you access this console from the Task Manager or from Administrative Services on the Control Panel). - 5.
 From the Services console, do the following: - a.
-Right-click the Imadmin service, and select the Properties option. - b.
+Right-click the lmadmin service, and select the Properties option. - b.
 Under the Log On tab, select This account, and specify the Service User and its password.